leesavage09/notinstagram/README.md

 Notinstagram was created as an open-source tech demo to show I can create a fully-featured product built to a known feature and design specification.
 Notinstagram is a pixel perfect and minimally functional version of Instagram as it was in 2020

-Notinstagram is a clone of Instagram's mobile-web UI.
-This differs from the desktop and native app UI's.
 To view [notinstagram](https://not--instagram.herokuapp.com/) you must have a recognised mobile device.
 For the best experence use:
 * a mobile device
 * a mobile simulator from the browser developer tools [Ctrl + Shift + I]